B2B Lead Generation Platform

 Tool Sprawl

-The accumulation of overlapping lead generation, prospecting, and engagement tools without consolidated governance or attribution.
+The accumulation of overlapping prospecting and engagement tools without consolidated governance, attribution, or any single owner who can tell you what each one does.
 Sprawl is what 9.1 tools per team looks like in practice.

 Platform Consolidation

 The deliberate reduction of overlapping tools to a defensible stack with clear ownership, connection points, and attribution.
-A useful decision rule: retire tools that do not write opportunity IDs back to the CRM.
+Retire any tool that does not write opportunity IDs back to the CRM.

 Database-Only Trap

-Treating a contact database as a complete lead generation platform without the scoring, routing, and attribution layers that produce pipeline.
-A database without routing and attribution is inventory without a checkout.
+Buying a contact database and mistaking it for a complete lead generation platform, without ever adding the scoring, routing, or attribution layers your pipeline actually depends on.
+A database without routing and attribution is inventory without a checkout: you have the goods, but no way to move them.

 Frequently Asked Questions